Mrs Simkins Victoria Sponge!

 10. Once the cakes are cool, spread one with jam and sit the other on top.
 Dust with icing sugar just before serving.

-One thought on “Mrs Simkins Victoria Sponge!
+1 thoughts on “Mrs Simkins Victoria Sponge!

 Leave a Reply